 Lastly, regrettably we are unable to hold the Monday August Bank Holiday Fete this year.
 However we are holding a BBQ & Beer night with indoor sports and fun games for all the family….
 See the advert in this issue and come along on Saturday 25 August, from 5.30pm at Victory Hall.

 Would you like to help our Restoration project?

-We have joined Easyfundraising, so any online shopping you do (Amazon, John Lewis, Argos and thousands of other retailers, travel companies, insurers etc.) automatically raises money for us with Easyfundraising.
+We have joined Easyfundraising, so any online shopping you do (Amazon, John Lewis, Argos and thousands of other retailers, travel companies, insurers etc.) raises free donations for us with Easyfundraising.

 Click here to see how it works.